RifkiCS29/RifkiCS29/README.md

-# Web and Android Programmer 👋
+# Laravel | Kotlin | FLutter 👋

 Hi, I'm Rifki.
 I live in Muara Badak, East Borneo, Indonesia.
-I'm Web Developer with PHP (Laravel or CodeIgniter) and Android Developer with Kotlin.
+I'm Web Developer with PHP (Laravel), Android Developer with Kotlin annd Cross Platform (Android & IOS) with Flutter.
 You can see my portfolio in this site

 # Github Performance Overall